 For Rel-18, RAN2 assumed that the latency of the RACH-based and RACH-less LTM procedure is characterized by the terms illustrated in Figure G-2 and Figure G-3.
-The overall mobility latency of LTM can be largely reduced by early synchronization procedure.
+In particular, Figure G-2 shows the LTM procedure where UE activates a TCI state of an LTM candidate cell before performing an LTM cell switch which involves a random access procedure.
+Further, Figure G-3 shows the LTM procedure when the UE performs the UL and DL synchronization before performing an LTM cell switch which does not involve any random access.
+In both figures, it it highlighted how the overall mobility latency of LTM can be reduced by the early synchronization procedure.
+Further details on the UE processing timer of the delay components are specified in clause 6.3 of TS 38.133[13].

 Figure G-2: Mobility Latency for RACH-based LTM